<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 US-Bank-HTML-Your-401k-Plan

-When is the last time you reviewed your company's 401(k) plan account or made any changes to it?
+When did you last review your company's 401k plan account or make any changes to it?

 If it’s been a while, you’re not alone.
-73% of plan participants spend less than five hours researching their 401(k) investment choices each year, and when it comes to making account changes, the story is even worse.
+73% of plan participants spend less than five hours researching their 401k investment choices each year, and when it comes to making account changes, even less time is spent.

-When you retire from ConocoPhillips, if you have balances in your 401(k) plan, you will receive a Participant Distribution Notice in the mail.
+When you retire from ConocoPhillips, if you have balances in your 401k plan, you will receive a Participant Distribution Notice in the mail.
 This notice will show the current value that you are eligible to receive from each plan and explain your distribution options.
-It will also tell you what you need to do to receive your final distribution.
-Please call The Retirement Group at (800)-900-5867 for more information and we can help you get in front of a specific retirement-focused advisor.
+It will also explain what steps to take to receive your final distribution.
+Please call The Retirement Group at (800)-900-5867 for more information and we can help you get in front of a retirement-focused advisor.

 Next Step: